 Protest: The second level is to file a protest in writing.
 A form will be provided to you for filing the protest along with instructions about what we will need from you when you file the protest.
 You will be notified in writing of any decision.
 If the disagreement is not resolved at this level it can proceed to the County Board.

 Appeal: The third level is to file an appeal in writing to the County Board of Assessment Appeals.
 This Board is made up of local residents who volunteer their time.
 They are appointed by County Council.

 If you are still not satisfied with the outcome of your disagreement after the three local levels, you may pursue it further at the state level through the Administrative Law Court.

 All levels in the appeal process have specific legal deadlines which cannot be extended.

 The deadline for objections is ninety (90) days after notices are mailed.
 For your convenience that deadline is printed on the reassessment notice.
 It is also printed on the objection form.
-The reassessment notices were sent at one time, so the notices have a deadline of December 23, 2015.
-A few notices may be re-mailed due to address changes, if so; the new deadline will be clearly printed on the re-mailed reassessment notice.
+The reassessment notice were sent at one time, so the notices have a deadline of December 10, 2020.
+A few notices may be re-mailed due to address changes, if so; the new deadline will be clearly noted on the re-mailed reassessment notices.

 You will be informed in writing of subsequent deadlines if you appeal – all forms and notices contain deadlines.
 You are responsible for meeting all deadlines.
 If you miss any deadline throughout the appeal process, your appeal rights will be abandoned for the 2020 tax year.
 If the appeal paperwork is not received by the deadline, the postmarks or mailing marks are used to determine if the deadline was met.
 The Post office often uses bar codes instead of dated postmarks.
 The Assessor’s office is not able to interpret the mailing date from a bar code.
 Mailing well before any deadline is the best way to ensure timely receipt.

 File Appeals Early